 Children who are working at a high level are given extra opportunities to deepen their understanding both in and beyond the classroom.
 These can include special residential visits at Leeson House for very able scientists, athletics camps and clubs, as well as workshops at the High school for outstanding mathematicians.
-The school has also run its own "Able Learners" programme where very bright children across the school are given extra teaching in a small group to stretch their abilities in maths and writing.
+The school has also run its own "Able Learners" program where children who are exceeding in their learning are given extra teaching in a small group to stretch their abilities in maths and writing.

-Special educational needs and disability (S.E.N.D.)
+Special Educational Needs and Disability (S.E.N.D.)

 All children have strengths and weaknesses and at some point in their school career they will probably need some extra help.
 The level of help can vary enormously from child to child.
 Some will require just a little extra support from their teacher or teaching assistant to move on.
-For children with a more persistent difficulty the teachers will work with the Special Educational Needs and Disabled coordinator (SENDCO) to find out exactly what the child's difficulties are and how they can be remedied.
-Sometimes help is needed from experts outside the school and teachers who specialize in working with children with S.E.N.D. visit the school weekly to help children.
+For children with a more persistent difficulty the teachers will work with the Special Educational Needs and Disabled Coordinator (SENDCO) to find out exactly what the child's difficulties are and how they can be remedied.
+Sometimes help is needed from experts outside the school so teachers who specialise in working with children with S.E.N.D. visit the school weekly to help children.
 Often this is backed up by one to one and small group help in the classroom from a teaching assistant.
 Occasionally, a child has such severe difficulties in school that they are given an Educational and Health Care Plan.
 Such children will often have a teaching assistant working one to one with them for the majority of their time in school.

-If your child does have a special educational need then a plan individual education plan (IEP) will be drawn up showing the support they will be given.
+If your child does have a special educational need then an individual education plan (IEP), will be drawn up showing the support they will be given.
 This plan is shared with parents at parents' evening or at any other time you may wish to make an appointment.